MM DePaul University

-Cellist Veronica Nettles, a founding member of the Kaia String Quartet has performed throughout Canada and the USA in Classical, Jazz and World-Music genres, nurturing an interest in innovative collaborations in addition to the standard canon of classical repertoire.
+Cellist Veronica Nettles Kolegas, a founding member of the Kaia String Quartet has performed throughout Canada and the USA in Classical, Jazz and World-Music genres, nurturing an interest in innovative collaborations in addition to the standard canon of classical repertoire.

-In the classical realm, Nettles is most passionate about chamber music.
-Prior to the Kai String Quartet, Nettles was cellist of the Blume Quartet which was awarded the Felix Galimir Award in 2007.
+In the classical realm, Nettles Kolegas is most passionate about chamber music.
+Prior to the Kaia String Quartet, Nettles Kolegas was cellist of the Blume Quartet which was awarded the Felix Galimir Award in 2007.
 She has had the opportunity to play for the Guarneri, St. Lawrence and Borromeo String Quartets in addition to other world-renowned chamber musicians.